-Members of the South Dakota 4-H Youth Program have the opportunity to apply for the National 4-H Conference scheduled for March 20 - 24, 2022 in the Washington D.C. area.
+Members of the South Dakota 4-H Youth Program have the opportunity to apply for the National 4-H Conference scheduled for April 14-19, 2023, at the Hyatt Regency Crystal City in Arlington, Virginia.

-The National 4‑H Conference is the pinnacle experience in 4‑H civic engagement, providing the opportunity for young people to connect, learn, engage, lead and impact their communities, nation and world.
-At the conference, delegates will have the opportunity to have round-table discussions and present to federal partner agencies.
+The National 4 H Conference is the pinnacle experience in 4 H civic engagement, providing the opportunity for young people to connect, learn, engage, lead and impact their communities, nation and world.
+At the conference, delegates will have the opportunity to have round table discussions and present to federal partner agencies.
 In addition, youth will take part in Youth Career Fair exhibitions, live “cool job” panels, community service, special events, assemblies and much more.